publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stE/ptII/ch1209/m__us_usc_t10_s12304.md

  __Orders to Active Duty for Selected Reserve Combat Units Involved in Operation Desert Shield; Extensions of Time for Fiscal Year 1991__

     [Pub.
-L. 101–511, title VIII, § 8132][/us/pl/101/511/s8132], Nov.
+L. 101–511, title VIII][/us/pl/101/511/tVIII], § 8132, Nov.
 5, 1990, [104 Stat.
 1908][/us/stat/104/1908], provided that, during fiscal year 1991, the President, in authorizing under this section the order to active duty of units and members of the Selected Reserve, could use that authority in the case of orders to active duty in support of operations in and around the Arabian Peninsula and Operation Desert Shield as if “180” were substituted for “90” in subsecs. (a) and (i) of this section.

  __Ex.
 Ord.
 No. 12727.
 Ordering Selected Reserve of Armed Forces to Active Duty__